mitre/heimdall_tools/README.md

 On the Command Line, `heimdall_tools help` will print a listing of all the command with a short description.
 For detailed help on any command, run `heimdall_tools help [COMMAND]`.
 Help can also be called with the `-h, --help` flags after any command, like `heimdall_tools fortify_mapper -h`.

+For Docker usage, replace the `heimdall_tools` command with the correct Docker command below for your operating system:

+- **On Linux and Mac:** `docker run -it -v$(pwd):/share mitre/heimdall_tools`
+- **On Windows CMD:** `docker run -it -v%cd%:/share mitre/heimdall_tools`

+Note that all of the above Docker commands will mount your current directory on the Docker container.
+Ensure that you have navigated to the directory you intend to convert files in before executing the command.

 ## sonarqube_mapper

 sonarqube_mapper pulls SonarQube results, for the specified project, from the API and outputs in HDF format Json to be viewed on Heimdall